julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 - **ancestral blessing:** herbs often carried, worn, or burned in ritual
 - **spiritual protection:** linking fertility and health with unseen forces

 This pattern appears repeatedly in European midwifery notes, Balkan household remedies, African women’s tonics, and Indigenous food-medicine traditions.
-All **viewed plants as life allies**, not just medicine.
+They **viewed plants as life allies**, not just medicine.

 Not stimulation.
 Not suppression. **Preservation.**